 - When will I receive confirmation that I am set to graduate?
 The Registrar’s office will send out a notification, confirming whether your degree has been awarded or not, to your Stanford email address the day after the official conferral of degrees.

 - Can I take classes on my program sheet credit/no credit?
 All courses taken to satisfy major requirements (including the requirements for Mathematics, Science, Engineering Fundamentals, and Technology in Society) must be taken for a letter grade, if the instructor offers that option.
 A 2.0 minimum combined GPA (grade point average) for all courses in Engineering Fundamentals and CS Core, Depth, and Senior Project (combined) is required.
 For any individual course, a D-, is the minimum passing grade.

 - When do I fill out a program sheet?
 Fill out a program sheet as soon as you are pretty sure you know what classes you are going to take to graduate.
-Once the program sheet is completed, email a digital copy to Aladrianne Young (firstname.lastname@example.org).
+Once the program sheet is completed, submit it through our SmartSheet form for review.
 You can always fill out another program sheet if you change your mind about the courses you want to take.
 Having an approved one on file makes your life easier because you know your plan is approved for graduation.
 It also makes our student services teams lives a lot easier if you fill out your sheet early instead of waiting until the last minute.

 - Which program sheet should I use?
 You can use a program sheet from any year since the first year you enrolled at Stanford.
 However, you cannot mix requirements between program sheets.